adrianmurage/adrianmurage-gatsby-blog/content/blog/giving-up-on-css.md

 I moved on to JavaScript and that was the last of my dedicated CSS learning.

-So yesterday I get a newsletter email from [Josh Comeau](joshwcomeau.com) to check out the [flex box openhouse](https://courses.joshwcomeau.com/css-for-js/04-flexbox/01-hello-world) for his [CSS for JavaScript Developers](https://css-for-js.dev/) course.
+So yesterday, I get a newsletter email from [Josh Comeau](joshwcomeau.com) to check out the [flex box openhouse](https://courses.joshwcomeau.com/css-for-js/04-flexbox/01-hello-world) for his [CSS for JavaScript Developers](https://css-for-js.dev/) course.
 It so happened that I had spent a good amount of time learning flex box and I was super curious to see how he tackled it.

 So I dived in!